-What follows are a few of the book resources for raising girls we have here in our family.
-Many of you have asked for a list of books with which you can guide the heart of a daughter toward purity.
-We want them to grow to be highly capable of living in the world, but not be a part of it.
+Many of you have asked for a list of books to help in raising girls and help guide their hearts toward purity.
+We want them to grow to be highly capable of living in the world – but not be a part of it.

 Appealing to both boys and girls, the Miller Family series was one of our earliest to read for teaching character, from the littlest on your lap to age 12-ish.
 These books were a pleasure to read and brought both laughter and surprising insights.

 Although we are not Amish, our children have said these books will be read with their little ones someday – they are a tool to reinforce discussions that we aren’t sure how to approach with our children.
 So well written, they grab your heart.

 They speak to your heart as well as to your head.
 They touch on deep feelings and classic themes that all of humanity can relate to ~ injustice, mercy, forgiveness, friendship, reality, honesty, hope.

 I had a growing desire to provide the richest content in books that I could afford, so I started to shop all the old bookstores I knew of.
 I shopped the homeschool convention resources and worked extra hard to cut corners to save extra money for character books.

 I was purposeful, praying for direction before I left to look.
 The Lord seemed to guide me to some great finds for raising girls.